sconyard/WhatToWatch/README.md

 ## API key

 You need an API key from The Movie Database API to use this app.
-Follow the guide from [TMDB](https://developers.themoviedb.org/3/getting-started/introduction)
+To get started with The Movie Database API, follow the [guide](https://developers.themoviedb.org/3/getting-started/introduction)

+## Getting Started

+The tool needs to meet the above dependancies, so I would recommend creating a virtual python environment and loading the required modules and libraries into that.
+Tools like [Anaconda Navigator](https://docs.anaconda.com/navigator/index.html) make that very simple.

+The appilication can be launched by running 'streamlit run watchlist.py' from the directory containing the files

-Note
+## Note

 The app will save the watchlist in two pickle files user_tv_df.pkl and user_film_df.pkl, so you can keep the watchlist even after closing the app.
 If you want to start a new watchlist, you need to delete the pickle files.